 Wagering Calamity: Positive Utility

-The objection can be introduced with the following thought experiment:
+The objection can be introduced with the following thought experiment.
+Say you had to choose between:

 Option 1: A 99% chance of causing the death of everyone and a 1% chance of bringing about nine trillion maximally happy people.